semperos/ari/README.md

 Why move away from this setup?

 - Concision and expressive power of array languages.
-- A lot of my code was SQL in Julia.
+- A lot of my code was SQL via Julia.

 Ari embeds the Goal array programming language.
 What gaps from my Julia+DuckDB experience need to be filled to use Goal where I used Julia?